Yogesh-K-Matkar/react_concept_react_app/README.md

                          	return hookObject;
                          }

-    a.
+    31.1.
 All custom hooks can be prefixed with 'use' basic rule of hooks.
-    b.
+    31.2.
 Custom hooks are created as a wrapper of the same React hook that is used multiple times in multiple components to avoid the DRY(Do Not Repeat Yourself) principle.

 32. use Hook:- Is a replacement to the useContext hook, which has the limitation of defining at the top of the component, but the 'use' hook can be called within a condition, a looping logic, which gives more flexibility.

-    E.g.
+    e.g.

       import { use } from "react";

-    const newHook=true;
+      const newHook = true;

-    let myName,myAge;
+      let myName, myAge;

-    if(newHook)
-    {
+      if (newHook) {
-    ({myName,myAge}=use(BioContext))
+        ({ myName, myAge } = use(BioContext));
       }

 33. Memo:-(HOC-Higher Order Component)-
     Prevent unnecessary rendering of entire child component due to parent component rendering as child component is wrapped inside parent component